TopWork0ut/Databases_IOT/README.md

 # Databases_IOT

-## Lab 4
+## Lab 5

 Task:

-1. The task is performed on the basis of the designed model of the database lab works No. 1 and the developed script in No. 3.

-2. The database must be deployed using an SQL script.

-3. The Java client program is created in the form of Maven project with connection to MySQL.
+For the designed database, implement a Back-end project using the Spring Boot ecosystem (Spring Data JPA) in the form of a Maven project with a connection to MySQL.

-4. The project structure is created based on the MVC pattern.
-Where the model must contain both the Database Access Layer and Business Logic Layer.
-Implementation of the Database Access level performed on the basis of the DAO pattern.

-5. The User Interface Layer is implemented as a console menu.
-At the same time, the program must provide work with data in the database using Spring JDBCTemplate:
+Controllers should process requests for CRUD operations and return the necessary data in the form of DTO objects with links (web addresses), according to HATEOAS recommendations.

+Services must contain basic business logic for working with data.

+If necessary, repositories can contain additional methods (automatically generated or with JPQL queries) for working with data.

+Implement client work with data through Swagger:

-• data output from tables;
+ - data output from tables;

-• inserting data into the table;
+ - inserting data into the table;

+ - updating data in tables.

-• deleting data from the table;
+ - deleting data from the table;

-• updating data in tables.
+ - data output from the side of the M:1 connection, that is, for example, for each city, output the people who live in it;

+ - data output from the connection table of the M:M connection, that is, to output for each subject from one table all the subjects of the second table that are connected to it.

-6. The implemented project should be uploaded to GitHub.
+The implemented project should be uploaded to GitHub.